simbo1905/thinbus-srp-js/README.md

 named in the [SRP design page](http://srp.stanford.edu/design.html).

 There is an optional step `client.step3(M2)` where `M2` is the server's proof of a shared session key to the client.
-You can return `M2` from server to check they both have the same shared secret if which to use it for further cryptography.
+You can return `M2` from the server to check the browser has a matching shared secret if you wish to use that for further cryptography.
 If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to trusted JavaScript that the server knows the verifier matching the user password.